 Please visit the UM catalog for the most up-to-date requirements.
 All students are encouraged to see Dr. Jaime Harker, Director of the Isom Center, to enroll in the minor.

 Major in Gender Studies

 The Isom Center does not yet offer a formal major in Gender Studies.
-Students interested in having such a concentration are encouraged to consider enrolling in the B. A. in Liberal Arts.
-All information posted on the Gender Studies Minor is also relevant to the B. A. in Liberal Arts.
+Students interested in having such a concentration are encouraged to consider enrolling in the B. A. in Liberal Studies.
+All information posted on the Gender Studies Minor is also relevant to the B. A. in Liberal Studies.

 Gender Studies can be used as one of three minors to create an interdisciplinary major and receive a B. A. in Liberal Arts.
-Graduates’ degrees and transcripts will read “Bachelor of Arts in Liberal Arts” (not in Gender Studies); however, graduates may state their three minors or “gender studies concentration” (depending on their selection of courses) on their resumes and in job and graduate school applications.
+Graduates may state their three minors or “gender studies concentration” (depending on their selection of courses) on their resumes and in job and graduate school applications.
 For more requirements, please see the advising worksheet.
-Contact Dr. Grayzel or Ms. Barbara Leeton, Assistant to the Dean of Liberal Arts, at 915-7177 or email@example.com.
+Contact Dr. Harker or Student Services, College of Liberal Arts, at 915-7177 or email@example.com.